nutanix-japan/hycu/hycu/hycu.rst

 Adding SMB Share Target
 .......................

+.. note:: In this exercise, we will be using a Nutanix Files SMB share, however note that HYCU also supports NFS shares.

 For the purposes of this exercise, you will back up one Files share source to a Files share target.
 First you will define a share on your Files cluster that can be used as a target for backup data.